thanishma/project1/README.md

 Restaurant Management system By Thanishma

-This is the miniproject for C361 Wiley Edge.It is a Restaurant Management Application.
+This is the miniproject for C361 Wiley Edge.It is a Restaurant Management Web Application made using flask.

-Features
+Features:
+Menu Optimization
+Table Management
+Easy UI Interface

 Demonstration
 ![image](https://github.com/thanishma/project1/assets/73327713/521826f9-e037-44ba-ab22-c7dc5362851c)